AMRV22/world-clock-app/README.md

 ## Libraries
--Leaflet for display the map location
+- Leaflet for display the map location.

--date-fns for format dates
+- date-fns for format dates.

--react-clock for render a clock component
+- react-clock for render a clock component.

 ## Installation